drubin/jk/docs/rfc/0000-import-from-images.md

 The main kind of use case this addresses is how to arrange for dependencies to be available along with code.
-For example, when using `jk` with [Flux's manifest generation][flux-manifest], it's not enough for the generation script to be present in the git repo -- it will almost always need some libraries to be there as well.
+For example, when using `jk` with [Flux's manifest generation][flux-manifest], it's not enough for a generation script to be present in the git repository, since it will almost always need some libraries to be there as well.

 There are a few ways to arrange this:

- - vendor the libraries (i.e., add them all to the git repo)
+ - vendor the libraries (i.e., add them all to the git repository)
  - bake NPM into the Flux container, and run it before running the script
  - copy files from an initContainer into a volume in the module search path
- - create a custom image that includes all of fluxd, jk, and the libraries
+ - create a custom image that includes fluxd, jk, and the libraries
- - ... and no doubt, more variations on the above
+ - ... and no doubt, variations on the above

-All require some work outside of the code and invocation of `jk` itself, and none are elegant or convenient.
+All require some work outside of the code and invocation of `jk` itself, and none recommend themselves as elegant or convenient.

-The RFC proposes a way to make fetching dependencies convenient, without sacrificing repeatability.
+The RFC proposes a way to make fetching dependencies convenient, without sacrificing repeatability, and introduces a low-stakes way to explore using container images for packaging.

-_Explain here the motivation for the change -- what problem are people facing that is difficult to solve with `jk` as it is?_

 ## Design

-### User interface

-    jk run --lib jkcfg/kubernetes:0.2.1 -I ../mycharts generate.js

-The flag `-I` is chosen to be analogous to that used by C (and other?) compilers.
-Using the same flag for images would allow ambiguities, so it's better to have a spearate flag; `--lib` is put forward here as small and guessable. (`--image` is an alternative, but that doesn't indicate it's a _library_ rather than the thing to execute.)

 _Describe here the design of the change._